oracle/soda-for-java/README.md

 * CRUD operations using QBEs (JSON query-by-example) or unique document keys
 * Bulk read/write operations
 * Transactions

-* Underlying collection data stored in tables, allowing SQL access using standard tools
+The underlying collection data stored in tables, allowing SQL access using standard tools.

 **This is an open source project maintained by Oracle Corp.**